-I hadn’t planned on doing this walk, but as we’re in Japan for a family holiday and staying in nearby Nikko, it seems a good candidate for a half-day hike.
+Mount Nantai is not a walk I’d planned on doing, but as we’re in Japan for a family holiday and staying in nearby Nikko, it seems a good candidate for a half-day hike.
 A stratovolcano in the Nikkō National Park, Mount Nantai (男体山) translates to “man’s body mountain” (it is also called Futara-san).
 The mountain has a relatively short climbing season (from 5 May to 25 October, when the gates are open) and it’s one of Japan’s 100 Famous Mountains – so it is a popular hiking destination.
 I make a small donation and receive my “charm” at the Nikko Futarasan Jinja Chugushi Shrine at the foot of the mountain.

 The Omote-sando trail starts immediately behind the shrine, with a series of steps through the dense forest.